eksctl-io/eksctl/README.md

 sudo mv /tmp/eksctl /usr/local/bin
 ```

 You will need to have AWS API credentials configured.
-What works for AWS CLI or any other tools (kops, Terraform etc), should be suffiencent.
+What works for AWS CLI or any other tools (kops, Terraform etc), should be sufficient.
 You can use [`~/.aws/credentials` file][awsconfig]
-or [environmet variables][awsenv].
+or [environment variables][awsenv].
 For more information read [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html).

 [awsenv]: https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html
 [awsconfig]: https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html